vn971/linux-color-inversion/README.md

 ## RGB negation combined with HUE rotation

-This is the subjective "best" approach I found so far.
-It does not lose color richness (it's a bijection from full RGB color space to itself), resulting HUE value is always the same as original.
+A good approach (my favorite) that preserves the "color" (hue) and maintains color richness (the transformation is a bijection from RGB color space to itself).

+Technically, this transformation inverts brightness by doing RGB negation and then restores hue by doing a 180-degree hue rotation.

 See below on how to enable this color transformation on Linux (compton).